gausie/uclutest/Original.md

 	3. Coordinate campaigns related to environmental and ethical matters.

-	4. Chair the Ethics and Environment Forum.

-	5. Sit on the UCLU Finance Committee.
+	4. Sit on the UCLU Finance & Services Committee.

-####Equality Officer

-54. The Equality Officer shall:

-	1. Promote equality to help ensure a fair, non-discriminatory Union in which all staff are treated with dignity and respect at all times.

-	2. Raise awareness and keep members informed on equality matters.

-	3. Offer support to members on equality related personal matters.

-	4. Support other Union officials on equality matters.

-	5. Play a leading role in raising awareness of members to the need for a zero tolerance approach to bullying and harassment within the Union and its activities.

-	6. Work to ensure that policies and practices within the Union are equality proofed.

-	7. Chair the Equality Forum.

-####First Year Representative

-55. The First Year Rep shall:

-	1. Be in their first year of undergraduate study at UCL.

-	2. Be responsible for representing the needs of first year undergraduates to the Union.
-Seek to proactively improve the engagement of first year students in Union activities.
+	5. Sit on Union Executive Committee

-####International Students' Officer
+#### International Students' Officer

-56. The International Students' Officer shall:
+38. The International Students' Officer shall:

 	1. Be a student whose normal place of residence is outside the UK.